What is required?

 This means that the qualified individual and the institution will have the flexibility to customize the report to best support the flow of communication on matters of information security, and to do so at a minimum level of detail appropriate for a board.

 That said, many of our customers have asked for specific guidance on how to structure the reports.
-Based upon examples of material components of an information security program and feedback from our higher ed colleagues, we suggest that your reports include the following items (modified as appropriate for your institution):
+Based upon examples of material components of an information security program and feedback from our higher education colleagues, we suggest that your reports include the following items (modified as appropriate for your institution):

 1. Executive Summary